What is Application Modernization?

 It can be daunting to even think about replacing a critical piece of technology.
 The risk of harm to the business often keeps legacy software untouched for years.
-It make sense, making that change can cause disruptions and disruptions equals lost money.
-My advice is that you don't wait until you are forced to make the switch.
+It make sense, making that change can cause disruptions and any disruption equals lost money.
+My advice is don't wait until you are forced to make the switch.

 Here are some strategies for approaching the update: